ladybirdweb/agora-invoicing-community/README.md

 Agora can be customized according to your business requirements, and we offer professional customization services.

-Additionally, **Agora Invoicing** integrates with **Agora License Manager** for efficient software licensing management.
+Additionally, **Agora Invoicing** integrates with **[Agora License Manager](https://github.com/ladybirdweb/agora-license-manager)** for efficient software licensing management.
 To explore the integration further, check out our [sample integration app](https://github.com/ladybirdweb/agora-integration-sample).

+The [Agora Invoicing WordPress plugin](https://github.com/ladybirdweb/Agora-Invoicing-Wordpress-Plugin) is available to integrate Agora invoicing with your website.

 Developed and launched by [Ladybird Web Solution Pvt Ltd](http://www.ladybirdweb.com/) in **March 2016**.